 The corner of his lips twitched and his eyes lit up amused. “ Bernice Vintner.”
 He chuckled under his breath.
 “Don’t you know it’s dangerous in these woods at night?”
 His lazy drawl left me shivering in June’s heat.
 My eyebrows scrunched together, and my eyes looked over his relaxed posture, not understanding why he seemed so at ease.
 A loud yell broke through the trees and I spun to face it, realizing Chase was no longer behind me.

 “Please you have to help us!”
 I yelled towards Mr. Walker.
 “Us?
-Oh Bernice.
+Oh, Bernice.
 That boy has been warned.
 Maybe if you were tucked in bed where you oughta be, this wouldn’t be happening.”
 He laughed as the howls and snarls coming from the trees grew louder.
 Chase cried out again and I cried, my chest shaking with the confusion and defeat I was feeling.
 “I don’t understand.
-Please Mr. Walker.”
-I begged through my tears.
-“That boys going to have to die now.”
-He shook his head, a sideways smirk on his thin lips.
+Please, Mr. Walker,” I begged through my tears.
+“That boy is going to have to die now,” He shook his head, a sideways smirk on his thin lips.

-Bile rose up my esophagus but I swallowed it back as a fresh wave of tears left me shaking in Walters arms.
+Bile rose up my esophagus but I swallowed it back as a fresh wave of tears left me shaking in Walter’s arms.
 My head shook back and forth as my mind kept telling my body that this couldn’t be real, this couldn’t be happening.
 Walter stopped suddenly.
-Looking forwards I saw the sleek black automobile that stretched in front of us.
+Looking forward I saw the sleek black automobile that stretched in front of us.
 Mr. Walker opened the door before Walter dropped me roughly onto the seat.
 The door slammed shut and Mr. Walker stood at the door, his body leaning up against it to stop me from opening it.
 Walter lingered outside the car for a minute before he opened his door and slid behind the steering wheel.
-He was now clad in jeans and a white shirt.
+He was now clad in jeans and a white shirt marred by bloody handprints.